 Open a terminal window and do the following.

-for commit in $(git rev-list <branch> --reverse) do git checkout $commit read doneEach time you press Enter, it will step through to the next commit on the <branch>.
-Have a second terminal window open to check stuff in the repository.
+Each time you press Enter, it will step through to the next commit on the branch.

 Alternatively, you can use

-git-bisectto pinpoint the commit where a problem might have started occurring.
+git-bisect to pinpoint the commit where a problem might have started occurring.
 Assuming

-masteris currently "bad":
+master is currently "bad":

 ➜ git checkout master ➜ git pull ➜ git bisect start ➜ git bisect bad ➜ git bisect good a8dbfe1 # last hash where the code was "good"

-git bisect goodand it will move to the next one and so on until you've found the culprit.
+git bisect good and it will move to the next one and so on until you've found the culprit.

-← Case Insensitive Multi Dimensional Array Sort Force Delete iCloud Account on macOS →
+← Case Insensitive Multi Dimensional Array SortForce Delete iCloud Account on macOS →